jksnxd/resource.AddWorkshop/README.md

 # resource.AddWorkshop
 Automate the process of getting the resource.AddWorkshop necessary IDs.
+There are not very many options for this automated process out there so I wanted to make one.

 # Requirements
 Python (I used 3.10.5 to write this script) \